 Quality service and support can either make or break a customer’s experience.
 Caring, responsive support can make you feel valued and important, while lackluster communication can instill disappointment and frustration.
 These companies are relatively young and don’t have a large number of customer reviews, so they can be difficult to evaluate.

-From our research, it appears that Smilelove has received some less-than-flattering reviews, but makes up for it with their unrivaled refund policy.
+Smilelove once had an unrivaled refund policy, but since their shutdown and policy changes, they haven’t been sending their customers refunds or responding to customer service inquiries.
 Alternatively, SnapCorrect’s customer support appears responsive and friendly, but they don’t have a bulk of reviews to back it up.